cogment/cogment-doc/docs/reference/python.md

 `name`: _str_ - Name of the actor.

 `observation`: _protobuf class instance_ - Observation received by the actor.
 The class of the observation is defined as observation space for the actor class.
 This is specified in section `actor_classes:observation:space` in the spec file for the appropriate actor class.
+Can be `None` if there is no data.

 `observation_serialized`: _bytes_ - Observation received by the actor in serialized (class independent) form.
 This can be retrieved even without specs (see `has_specs()`).
+Can be `None` if there is no data.

 `action`: _protobuf class instance_ - Action from the actor.
 The class of the action is defined as action space for the specific actor in the section `actor_classes:action:space` in the spec file for the appropriate actor class.
+Can be `None` if there is no data.

 `action_serialized`: _bytes_ - Action from the actor in serialized (class independent) form.
 This can be retrieved even without specs (see `has_specs()`).
+Can be `None` if there is no data.

 `reward`: _float_ - The aggregated reward received by the actor in the sample.